bfarahdel/Influenza-Grocery-Store-Model/README.md

 ## Deploy as a Web Service

-The python application can be deployed as a web service with the provided requirements.txt file and/or the Procfile for [Heroku](https://www.heroku.com/).
+The python application can be deployed as a web service with the provided requirements.txt file and the Procfile if [Heroku](https://www.heroku.com/) is used for deployment.

 # Instructions